jordynsaltzman/visitera/README.md

 ## Known Issues

-This application is currently not very mobile friendly.
+1. This application is currently not very mobile friendly.
 I plan to make it more responsive in the near future.
+2. There is a strange issue with the map markers appearing overtop of the popups depending on the order the data was added, described here: https://github.com/mapbox/mapbox-gl-js/issues/3109.
+I have not yet successfully debugged this.

 ## TODO